JGIBristol/ask-jgi-handbook/pages/Ask-JGI_shifts/meetings.md

 (meeting-minutes)=
 ## Meeting minutes

-Instead of a separate document to track minutes from each meeting, we use MS Teams comments action items and decisions in each meeting.
+Instead of a separate document to track minutes from each meeting, we use MS Teams comments to action items and decisions in each meeting.
 When the meeting is started in the Ask-JGI channel, you should be able to send messages in the meeting chat box- these will be recorded in the channel and can be referred back to later.